-In addition to the project submission, you are also required to submit an initial project schedule, hold a meeting with the instructor during the designated project meeting days, submit an intermediate schedule immediately before or after your meeting, and submit a final schedule with your project submission.
+In addition to the project submission, you are also required to submit an initial project schedule, an intermediate schedule, and a final schedule with your project submission.
 The schedule sheet template for this project is posted at the course website.
 You won't receive direct credit for submitting the schedule as required, but each instance of failing to submit scheduling information as required will lose 10 points from the project grade.